Who are the UK and Ireland cardinals who could be next pope?

 Only cardinals under the age of 80 are eligible to vote in a conclave – they are known as the cardinal electors, and their number is limited to 120.

-Both Cardinal Radcliffe and Cardinal Nichols appeared to rule themselves out of the running.
+Both Cardinal Radcliffe, who is from London, and Cardinal Nichols appeared to rule themselves out of the running.

 Cardinal Nichols told reporters on Monday he was “too old, not capable”, while Cardinal Radcliffe said he believed the Holy Spirit was “far too wise to even think of me (as pope) for the shortest moment”.